codurance/ds_exercise/README.md

 ## **Task 5**: future ideas

-Finally to show to the client that we have a plan for the project, we ask you to present your ideas about:
+Finally, to show to the client that we have a plan for the project, we ask you to present your ideas about:

 - Taking in account that in the next months more data will arrive, How would you evolve the model once in production?
 Do you have any plan for versioning?